Residential Tenancy (Jersey)

 “rent” means a sum payable by a tenant under a

-residential tenancy agreement in respect of a period, or the term, of the
+residential tenancy agreement in respect of a period of the residential tenancy

 (a) for